wasp-lang/wasp/web/docs/language/features.md

   export function config() {
     // ...
     return {
-      clientId, // look up from env or elsewhere, clientSecret, // look up from env or elsewhere,
+      clientID, // look up from env or elsewhere, clientSecret, // look up from env or elsewhere,
-      scope: ['profile'] // must include at least 'profile' }
+      scope: ['profile'] // must include at least 'profile' for Google }
   }